The Bozeman Build, New Device & Plan

 As mentioned in previous updates, we've built BruxRelief with a modular design.
 This keeps the controller and sensors contained in separate enclosures.
 Meaning you can take the controller and plug it into the headband or the ear device.

 Therefore, for our volunteers especially, we will instruct them to first use the headband device for wellness but we will also ask them to perform a fit test of the ear device.
 Once proper fit is confirmed for the ear device we will send instructions on how to detach the controller from the headband and reattach it to the ear device and initiate wellness.
 In this way, we can make sure our backers get the wellness they need right away and we can ensure our ear device first achieves a proper fit before testing/wellness begins.

 So, here's our plan for the next 60, 120, 180 days.

 Phase I - First 60 Days (July - August) - 60 Units

 Beginning July 15th we will build and send out 20 ear device and headband device units to volunteers.
-First we want these volunteers to use the headband for immediate bruxism biofeedback therapy.
+First we want these volunteers to use the headband for immediate bruxism behavioral tracking.
 We will also request that these volunteers perform a fit test of the ear device.
-Once correct ear fit is confirmed, these users will be given access to use the ear device for therapy.
-So, first they will use the headband for therapy and then once correct fit is confirmed we will instruct them to begin using / testing the ear device for therapy.
+Once correct ear fit is confirmed, these users will be given access to use the ear device for wellness.
+So, first they will use the headband for wellness and then once correct fit is confirmed we will instruct them to begin using / testing the ear device for wellness.
 In this way we seek to get our backers immediate help with their bruxism but also get some great feedback to make sure our ear device is hitting the mark.